 Litvinenko, a former KGB officer, died in London in 2006 after drinking tea laced with radioactive polonium.
 On his deathbed, Litvinenko accused Russian President Vladimir Putin of ordering his assassination.

-British police have accused two Russian men — Kovtun and Andrei Lugovoi — of the killing.
-Both deny involvement, and Russia refuses to extradite them.
+British police have accused Kovtun and another Russian man, Andrei Lugovoi, of carrying out the killing.
+Both deny involvement.